raesene/eathar/README.md

 `-j` will output to JSON
 `-f <FILENAME>` sends output to a file (`.txt` or `.json` gets appended to the name specified)

+## Architecture

+The `architecture.md` file in the `docs` directory has some notes on structure and design decisions.

 ## Name

 An Eathar is a small boat in Scots Gaelic.